Please Support these Candidates for Change

 ROBE has selected four candidates to run in the PVHA Director election to be held January 9, 2018.
 The candidates are Marlene Breene, Mary Elwell, Mike Moody and Ried Schott.
 Their bios can be found here.
-The first step is to comply with the PVHA’s somewhat onerous process of collecting at least 100 signatures for each candidate in front of a “witness” and then having that witness attest in front of a notary that all signatures were collected in front of that witness.
-To make it easier for our supporters, ROBE has set up the following dates/times/locations where you can go to sign the nominating petitions:
+The first step was to comply with the PVHA’s somewhat onerous process of collecting at least 100 signatures for each candidate in front of a “witness” and then having that witness attest in front of a notary that all signatures were collected in front of that witness.
+Signatures from 190 PVHA members were collected.
+In total, 442 members have signed nominating petitions for ROBE candidates in the last three elections.

 These nominees bring a proven record supporting our parklands and a willingness to work diligently for our community

 In 1985, my husband Patrick and I moved into our Lunada Bay ‘dream fixer’, with two young preschoolers in tow.
 It was the ugliest house on the block.
 Today we live in the same (remodeled) house, and we have the honored title of ‘the older couple on the block’.
 Our three daughters all graduated from PV schools, while my husband worked for Toyota, and I continued growing my design studio.
 My background:

 - As a successful business owner and Lunada Bay resident for over 30 years, I know what it takes to do good work in our community.

 - My degree in Environmental Design from Parson’s School of Design has prepared me for an interdisciplinary working style, with studies in urban planning, architecture, structures, landscape, interiors, and lighting.

 - Special studies on the Olmsted firm, both at Parsons and through symposia by the National Association of Olmsted Parks, provide deeper insight into the history of our community and inspiration for the future.